Comparison of birth control methods: Effectiveness comparison

 For example, a failure rate of 20% means that 20 of 100 women become pregnant during the first year of use.
 Note that the rate may go above 100% if all women, on average, become pregnant within less than a year.
 In the degenerated case of all women becoming pregnant instantly, the rate would be infinite.

 In the user action required column, items that are non-user dependent (require action once per year or less) also have a blue background.

 Some methods may be used simultaneously for higher effectiveness rates.
 For example, using condoms with spermicides the estimated perfect use failure rate would be comparable to the perfect use failure rate of the implant.
-However, mathematically combining the rates to estimate the effectiveness of combined methods can be inaccurate, as the effectiveness of each method is not necessarily independent, except in the perfect case.
+However, mathematically combining the rates to estimate the effectiveness of combined methods can be inaccurate, as the effectiveness of each method is not necessarily independent.

-If a method is known or suspected to have been ineffective, such as a condom breaking, or a method could not be used, as is the case for rape when user action is required for every act of intercourse, emergency contraception (ECP) may be taken up to 72 to 120 hours after sexual intercourse.
+If a method is known or suspected to have been ineffective, such as a condom breaking, or a method could not be used, as is the case for rape when user action is required for every act of intercourse, emergency contraception (ECP) may be taken 72 to 120 hours after sexual intercourse.
 Emergency contraception should be taken shortly before or as soon after intercourse as possible, as its efficacy decreases with increasing delay.
-Although ECP is considered an emergency measure, levonorgestrel ECP taken shortly before sex may be used as a primary method for women who have sex only a few times a year and want a hormonal method, but don’t want to take hormones all the time.
+Although ECP is considered an emergency measure, levonorgestrel ECP taken shortly before sexual intercourse may be used as a primary method for women who have sexual intercourse only a few times a year and want a hormonal method, but do not want to take hormones all the time.
 The failure rate of repeated or regular use of LNG ECP is similar to the rate for those using a barrier method.

-This table lists the rate of pregnancy during the first year of use.